How to Become a Freelance Writer

 5. Improve Your Writing (and Other) Skills

+One of the best tips when learning how to become a freelance writer, is practicing your writing.
 Just like with any skill, the more you practice writing, the better you become.
-And the better your writing, the more you can charge for your services.
+And the better your writing, the more you can charge for your services to help you make cash fast.

 For example, according to Holly, “SEO content is probably the most in-demand type of content right now.
 Many websites are competing to rank for various keywords on Google, and they need qualified SEO writers to create content that fits their guidelines.”